habitus-eu/HabitusGUI/README.md

 1. Install docker via the official installation instructions: https://docs.docker.com/get-docker/.

-Note for VirtualBox users in Windows: When working in Windows, the installation directs you to the installation of the 'Docker Desktop for Windows'.
+Note for VirtualBox users in Windows: When working in Windows, the installation directs you to the installation of the "Docker Desktop for Windows".
 This is not compatible with VirtualBox.
 We recommend that you use VirtualBox to launch a Ubuntu VM and to launch the app from within the VM.

 2. Create a folder on your machine an name it HabitusDocker